ria-ahyoung/medium-trends-daily/readme.md

 <br/>
 <h1><a href=https://medium.com/tag/nodejs/recommended target="_blank" rel="noopener noreferrer">NodeJS</a></h1>
-<h3>1. tsdkbundle: A Bun-Based TypeScript Multi-Entry Bundler - <a href="https://suhaotian.medium.com/tsdkbundle-a-bun-based-typescript-multi-entry-bundler-287630547c43?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>1.
+A Node.js Bug That Taught Me About the Current Working Directory (CWD) - <a href="https://medium.com/@terdoo-mzer/a-node-js-bug-that-taught-me-about-the-current-working-directory-cwd-852cb62b5b80?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jeremy`**
+✍️ **posted by `Mzer Terdoo`**

-<blockquote>Modern TypeScript backend projects often contain more than one entry point.
+<blockquote>There are bugs that make you question your code, and then there are bugs that make you question your understanding of how a language works.
 Continue reading on Medium »</blockquote>

 <h3>2.
-Don’t Ignore npm outdated and npm audit: A 5-Minute Health Check for Every Node.js Project - <a href="https://medium.com/@uyanhewagetr/dont-ignore-npm-outdated-and-npm-audit-a-5-minute-health-check-for-every-node-js-project-43f7aa119319?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I Built DeadCode++: My Journey From an Idea to a Published VS Code Extension - <a href="https://medium.com/@shahrukh.akhter486/i-built-deadcode-my-journey-from-an-idea-to-a-published-vs-code-extension-9a2b601c1cab?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Thisharika Rangani`**
+✍️ **posted by `shahrukh akhter`**

-<blockquote>Most developers check whether their application runs.
+<blockquote>There is a question that becomes increasingly difficult to answer as a codebase grows:
 Continue reading on Medium »</blockquote>

 <h3>3.
-Node.js Streams in Production: The Parts Most Tutorials Skip - <a href="https://topuzas.medium.com/node-js-streams-in-production-the-parts-most-tutorials-skip-185bd1beb2b0?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+I rewrote my own framework from scratch.
+Here’s the line that made me do it. - <a href="https://medium.com/@diego.resendez/i-rewrote-my-own-framework-from-scratch-heres-the-line-that-made-me-do-it-194cef995c21?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ali Süleyman TOPUZ`**
+✍️ **posted by `Diego Resendez`**

-<blockquote>Web Streams interop, stream.compose(), a memory benchmark I actually ran, streaming tokens from a local LLM, and the mistakes that show up…
+<blockquote>req.user is a prayer with a type annotation, and no plugin was ever going to fix that.
 Continue reading on Medium »</blockquote>

 <h3>4.
-Cómo instalar Node.js con NVM en Windows WSL2 y Ubuntu - <a href="https://medium.com/@devcoy/c%C3%B3mo-instalar-node-js-con-nvm-en-windows-wsl2-y-ubuntu-7c7e43b2c8cd?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Is Turborepo really worth it for medium to large engineering teams? - <a href="https://medium.com/@vinodvarma235/is-turborepo-really-worth-it-for-medium-to-large-engineering-teams-8ad2e34ebfdd?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jorge Cervantes`**
+✍️ **posted by `Vinodvarma`**

-<blockquote>Antes de comenzar con el tutorial me gustaría explicar que es Node.js y NVM (Te lo pueden llegar a preguntar en una entrevista técnica).
+<blockquote>My team recently adopted a monorepo using Turborepo and pnpm, and I’m trying to understand the practical benefits beyond the usual…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Understanding WebRTC with Node.js: A Beginner’s Guide to Building Real-Time Video Applications - <a href="https://medium.com/@mrmishramayank2005/understanding-webrtc-with-node-js-a-beginners-guide-to-building-real-time-video-applications-4d7281829216?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building AI Agents with OpenAI Agents SDK (TypeScript) — Part 6: Guardrails for a Production-Ready… - <a href="https://medium.com/@shahyash1136/building-ai-agents-with-openai-agents-sdk-typescript-part-6-guardrails-for-a-production-ready-fed7eb6bde27?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `MayankMishra`**
+✍️ **posted by `Yash Shah`**

-<blockquote>How two browsers talk directly to each other — and why your backend still matters
+<blockquote>Welcome to the Series
 Continue reading on Medium »</blockquote>

 <h3>6.
-Documentando APIs REST com Swagger (OpenAPI) no Node.js + Express + TypeScript - <a href="https://medium.com/@renattadecarvalho/documentando-apis-rest-com-swagger-openapi-no-node-js-express-typescript-f77c4e87feba?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The N+1 Query That Silently Slowed Down My Node.js API for Months - <a href="https://aliwajdan.medium.com/the-n-1-query-that-silently-slowed-down-my-node-js-api-for-months-99d3e7434a3e?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Renatta de Carvalho`**
+✍️ **posted by `Ali Wajdan`**

-<blockquote>Aprenda a documentar APIs utilizando OpenAPI 3.x da mesma forma que projetos profissionais fazem atualmente.
+<blockquote>This N+1 query hid inside my Node.js API for months, slowing down only the accounts with the most order history.
+Here’s the fix I use now.
 Continue reading on Medium »</blockquote>

 <h3>7.
-Stop Saying Redis is Fast “Because It’s In-Memory” — The System Design Interview Question Nobody… - <a href="https://medium.com/@dkskp2005/stop-saying-redis-is-fast-because-its-in-memory-the-system-design-interview-question-nobody-47afe4fba671?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Stop Reaching for WebSockets: When Server-Sent Events Are All You Need - <a href="https://medium.com/@vyshnavpcnaravoor/stop-reaching-for-websockets-when-server-sent-events-are-all-you-need-b2f58d10d7c1?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Dhiraj Kumar`**
+✍️ **posted by `yshn4v`**

-<blockquote>Understanding the Event Loop that allows a single thread to handle 10,000 concurrent users without melting down.
+<blockquote>Every time a “real-time” feature comes up in a sprint planning meeting, someone says “WebSockets” before anyone’s even asked what the…
 Continue reading on Medium »</blockquote>

 <h3>8.
+How Node.js Handles Multiple Requests with a Single Thread - <a href="https://mrmadhukar.medium.com/how-node-js-handles-multiple-requests-with-a-single-thread-51502873b854?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Mr Madhukar`**

+<blockquote>One chef, a packed restaurant, no confusion — concurrency, the event loop, and why it scales so well.
+Continue reading on Medium »</blockquote>

-Nodejs JWT & Cookie Authentication Using Typescript (2026 guide) - <a href="https://javascript.plainenglish.io/nodejs-jwt-cookie-authentication-using-typescript-2026-guide-99c489569def?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+<h3>9.
+Express.js on µWebSockets: 2x to 7x performance improvements - <a href="https://medium.com/@nigro.simone/express-is-15-years-old-and-still-the-way-most-of-us-write-a-node-server-40e7ece77bb4?source=rss------nodejs-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Ravindra Devrani`**
+✍️ **posted by `Simone Nigro`**

-<blockquote>REST Apis are session less.
-You can not maintain the authentication session for the whole application.
-For that purpose, JSON web token…
+<blockquote>And why I compare every single response with real Express, byte for byte
-Continue reading on JavaScript in Plain English »</blockquote>
+Continue reading on Medium »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/web-development/recommended target="_blank" rel="noopener noreferrer">Web Development</a></h1>
 <h3>1.
-JWT vs Sessions vs OAuth: Which Authentication Method Should You Use in 2026? - <a href="https://medium.com/@zenlinker/jwt-vs-sessions-vs-oauth-which-authentication-method-should-you-use-in-2026-95e5fb719729?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Modern Workflow Automation Services: Scaling Operational Velocity with AI and Integrated Systems - <a href="https://medium.com/@williambiel57/modern-workflow-automation-services-scaling-operational-velocity-with-ai-and-integrated-systems-3b464b2ce722?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Chirag Garg (ZenLinker)`**
+✍️ **posted by `Williambiel`**

-<blockquote>Learn the differences between JWT, Sessions, OAuth, and OpenID Connect to choose the right authentication strategy in 2026.
+<blockquote>In an era where market demands shift rapidly and data volumes expand exponentially, relying on manual processes creates friction, errors…
 Continue reading on Medium »</blockquote>

 <h3>2.
-Lesson 17: HTML Entities — Displaying Reserved Characters in HTML - <a href="https://medium.com/@yuvaraj.io/lesson-17-html-entities-displaying-reserved-characters-in-html-d486d98b20ad?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+The Internet Runs on Code Most Developers Never Learn - <a href="https://medium.com/@muruganantham52524/the-internet-runs-on-code-most-developers-never-learn-463507a3cf08?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Yuvaraj S`**
+✍️ **posted by `Er.Muruganantham`**

-<blockquote>Introduction — When HTML Gets Confused 🤔
+<blockquote>Every website you visit is powered by a team of programming languages — not just one.
+Follow a single web request from your browser to the…
 Continue reading on Medium »</blockquote>

 <h3>3.
-[Jurnal Kitchen Inventory #0] Mulai Koding Lagi: Stack & Ide Aplikasi - <a href="https://medium.com/@karamifaris/jurnal-kitchen-inventory-0-mulai-koding-lagi-stack-ide-aplikasi-1a4cf3ee45f3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Vendor Sprawl Is Quietly Draining Enterprise IT Budgets — Here’s the Data - <a href="https://medium.com/@sunitiroychowdhury01/vendor-sprawl-is-quietly-draining-enterprise-it-budgets-heres-the-data-ba5becd06f99?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Faris Karami`**
+✍️ **posted by `Astrexa`**

-<blockquote>Di sela-sela pekerjaan dan waktu luang, rasanya selalu ada dorongan buat bikin sesuatu.
-Walaupun punya latar belakang IT, jujur saja…
+<blockquote>Most CFOs can tell you exactly what their company spends on cloud infrastructure.
+Far fewer can tell you how many software vendors their…
 Continue reading on Medium »</blockquote>

 <h3>4.
-Meet the New HTTP QUERY Method the Biggest HTTP Change in 15 Years - <a href="https://vijayasekhar-deepak.medium.com/meet-the-new-http-query-method-the-biggest-http-change-in-15-years-1f154efac464?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+UI Design in 2026–2027: Why the Next Big Trend Might Not Need Another “-Morphism” - <a href="https://medium.com/@kinimeiniwaticantik2000/ui-design-in-2026-2027-why-the-next-big-trend-might-not-need-another-morphism-cd7c850ae5b3?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Vijayasekhar Deepak`**
+✍️ **posted by `Kinimeiniwaticantik`**

-<blockquote>Not a Member?
-Read for FREE here.
+<blockquote>Spotify recently replaced its familiar flat logo with a disco-ball-inspired visual to celebrate its 20th anniversary — and almost…
 Continue reading on Medium »</blockquote>

 <h3>5.
-Why I Stopped Handing Claude My Figma Files and Started Handing It HTML - <a href="https://21zerixpm.medium.com/why-i-stopped-handing-claude-my-figma-files-and-started-handing-it-html-eb1877aabb51?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+12 Best Free Website Deployment Platforms in 2026 (Pros, Cons & Best Use Cases) - <a href="https://medium.com/@sunil17bbmp/12-best-free-website-deployment-platforms-in-2026-pros-cons-best-use-cases-85937e026795?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Jerry PM`**
+✍️ **posted by `Code With Sunil | Code Smarter, not harder`**

-<blockquote>The padding was always off.
-Not by a lot.
-Just enough for a designer to catch it, every single sprint.
+<blockquote>Building and deploying a website has never been easier.
+Whether you’re a student learning web development, a freelancer showcasing your…
 Continue reading on Medium »</blockquote>

 <h3>6.
-I got tired of online tools that either track me or send my data somewhere - <a href="https://medium.com/@isellyou.wien/i-got-tired-of-online-tools-that-either-track-me-or-send-my-data-somewhere-3b3bf50ebff5?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Letting Claude Code Drive Chrome to Close the Frontend Fix-and-Check Loop - <a href="https://medium.com/@katsuya.ds/letting-claude-code-drive-chrome-to-close-the-frontend-fix-and-check-loop-148e0c21785b?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Silver Stone`**
+✍️ **posted by `Katsuya Ds`**

-<blockquote>A few months ago I noticed how often I was opening random websites just to do simple things: format a JSON payload, check Base64, generate…
+<blockquote>Originally published in Japanese on katsulog.tech
 Continue reading on Medium »</blockquote>

 <h3>7.
-How AI Search Is Changing Digital Marketing: What Every Business Should Know in 2026 - <a href="https://medium.com/@benaipm/how-ai-search-is-changing-digital-marketing-what-every-business-should-know-in-2026-25d56b5336d0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building an Australian Business Directory: What Twelve Years Has Taught Me - <a href="https://purelocal.medium.com/building-an-australian-business-directory-what-twelve-years-has-taught-me-8f82ee864778?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Benaipm`**
+✍️ **posted by `Pure Local Business Directory`**

-<blockquote>The way people search for information is evolving faster than ever.
-Traditional search engines are no longer the only place where users…
+<blockquote>Why creating a trusted online platform is about much more than writing code.
 Continue reading on Medium »</blockquote>

 <h3>8.
-Web Development Tutorials for Beginners: The Complete 2026 Starter Guide - <a href="https://medium.com/@services.asfit/web-development-tutorials-for-beginners-the-complete-2026-starter-guide-cd29c9fc8252?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+How to Fix Sudden Traffic Bounces via Browser-Native Media Compaction (Core Web Vitals Guide) - <a href="https://medium.com/@devislion77/how-to-fix-sudden-traffic-bounces-via-browser-native-media-compaction-core-web-vitals-guide-5ef4045f22f0?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `DigiGuidNest`**
+✍️ **posted by `Devis Lion`**

-<blockquote>A clear, no-fluff roadmap for anyone starting from zero
+<blockquote>High user acquisition metrics in the United States and Western European markets depend entirely on immediate, responsive web layouts.
+Data…
 Continue reading on Medium »</blockquote>

 <h3>9.
-Every Strong Building Starts with a Strong Foundation — So Does Every Construction Business Website - <a href="https://medium.com/@imademoney19/every-strong-building-starts-with-a-strong-foundation-so-does-every-construction-business-website-1a64ff717760?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Building QuickDrop: A Fast PWA for Delivery and E-Commerce Workflows - <a href="https://medium.com/@chakrabortytamanash/building-quickdrop-a-fast-pwa-for-delivery-and-e-commerce-workflows-40e43045377e?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Imade First`**
+✍️ **posted by `Tamanash Chakraborty`**

-<blockquote>Every successful construction project begins long before the first brick is laid.
-It starts with a vision, careful planning, and the right…
+<blockquote>A mobile-first React and Vite application designed to feel installable, responsive, and practical for modern delivery experiences.
 Continue reading on Medium »</blockquote>

+<h3>10.
+The Exact JSON-LD Schema Templates That Get Brands Cited in ChatGPT and Gemini - <a href="https://medium.com/expert-written/the-exact-json-ld-schema-templates-that-get-brands-cited-in-chatgpt-and-gemini-5b934364d03a?source=rss------web_development-5" target="_blank" rel="noopener noreferrer">link</a></h3>

+✍️ **posted by `Dorcina Nash`**

+<blockquote>AI engines don’t “read” your website the way a human does.
+Continue reading on Expert Written »</blockquote>

 <br/>
 <h1><a href=https://medium.com/tag/webview/recommended target="_blank" rel="noopener noreferrer">Web Views</a></h1>